 Protocol Summary

-The Orion protocol is a decentralized asset management framework designed for creating and managing investment vaults.
+The Orion protocol is a portfolio management infrastructure designed for creating and managing investment vaults.
 It operates on an epoch-based system, driven by two main orchestrator contracts, to provide efficient, batched transaction processing for deposits, redemptions, and portfolio rebalancing.

 The architecture is modular and consists of several key components.